| | Other VolunteersHere are some of the other volunteers who work hard to

 Mountains and the depths of the Galapagos' waters to the trail of

-beat of Cuba's streets.
+Mexican immigrants and the beat of Cuba's streets.
 In 1999 Peter traveled with the Vimy Silver

 Queen flight through Africa as a photographer, writer, videographer,